prime31/Nez/Nez.Persistence/JSON_README.md

 * Supports single dimensional arrays, multidimensional arrays and jagged arrays.
 * Polymorphic classes supported with a type hint encoded into the JSON automatically.
 * Supports optionally pretty printing JSON output.
-* Supports optionally encode properties and private fields (via the SerializedAttribute on them).
+* Supports optionally encoding properties and private fields (via the `JsonIncludeAttribute` on them).
+* Supports optionally excluding public fields (via the `JsonExcludeAttribute` on them)
 * Supports decoding fields and properties from aliased names.
 * Unit tested.